zdolin/health-agent-ui/README.md

 # Health Agent UI

-UI for the AI-powered [Health Agent Lab backend](https://github.com/zdolin/health-agent-lab) using Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui.
+Frontend UI for the AI-powered [Health Agent Lab backend](https://github.com/zdolin/health-agent-lab) using Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui.

 ⚠️ **DISCLAIMER**: This is a Proof of Concept (POC) only.
 This tool is not intended to provide medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical decisions.